 - A first aid kit with basic supplies for dogs as well as humans

 Equally critical is protection from the sun.
 Carry sunscreen, and use it on your dog as well as yourself.
-It can get quite hot on some parts of France during the summer, so learn how to keep your pup cool and comfortable.
-Pay particular attention to her feet – if you’re biking on pavement, check to be sure it’s not so hot as to burn her pads.
+It can get quite hot in some parts of France during the summer, so learn how to keep your pup cool and comfortable.
+Pay particular attention to their paws – if you’re biking on pavement, check to be sure it’s not so hot it burns their pads.
 Consider taking shorter rides, earlier or later in the day.

 What if your pooch is petite?

 Some dogs just aren’t cut out for biking.
-Snub-nosed breeds have a tough time breathing under the best of circumstances, and extended running is asking too much of them.
-Some dogs (surely not yours!) are over-weight, making the extra exertion too dangerous.
+Snub-nosed breeds have a tough time breathing under the best of circumstances, and extended running (or heat) is asking too much of them.
+Some dogs (surely not yours!) are overweight, making the extra exertion too dangerous.
 And some are just too short or too tiny.
-No reason to leave her behind, though.
-You can chauffeur her – using a basket up front or an attached dog carrier behind.
+No reason to leave them behind, though.
+You can chauffeur them – using a basket up front or an attached dog carrier behind.
 This Yorkshire terrier got to ride all the way across France.

-At some point, perhaps your furry girl will grow tired of cycling and wish for the company of four-legged playmates.
+At some point, perhaps your furry friend will grow tired of cycling and wish for the company of four-legged playmates.
 As the pet parent, it’s up to you to help orchestrate things.
-Here are some tips on helping create a truly magnifique play date for your pooch while in France.
+Here are some tips on helping create a truly Magnifique play date for your pooch while in France.

 Starwood Animal Transport has rebranded to Starwood Pet Travel.
 We are still the same great company with the best team, just now with a slightly different name.